Skip to main content ] Facebook Twitter Member area

 For instance, an older person with basic or low care needs will receive either Level 1 or 2 Home Care Package.
 If you have intermediate or high care needs, you will be assigned a Level 3 or 4 Package.

-You will receive a range of services including personal care, domestic assistance, meals and food preparation, nursing care, home or garden maintenance and home modifications, mobility aids to help you at home, and transport and social assistance.
+Once you receive the funding, you will have access to a range of services including personal care, domestic assistance, meals and food preparation, nursing care, home or garden maintenance and home modifications, mobility aids to help you at home, and transport and social assistance.

 Short term care options

-If you need help for a limited amount of time, but not ongoing, you may benefit from utilising short term aged care services.
+If you need help for a limited amount of time, but not ongoing assistance, you may benefit from utilising short term aged care services.
 There are a number of different short term options available, including:

-Short Term Restorative Care (STRC) – STRC aims to reduce or reverse functional decline in older people to avoid needing ongoing in home care services or prevent you from entering aged care prematurely.
+Short Term Restorative Care (STRC): The aim of this is to reduce or reverse functional decline in older people to avoid needing ongoing in home care services or prevent you from entering aged care prematurely.
 For a short time you’ll be supported by services that help benefit your mobility and abilities to make everyday tasks more manageable.

-Transition Care – The Transition Care program helps older people build their confidence and independence if they are still feeling fragile after a hospital stay.
-The program is goal orientated and therapy focused, and will run for up to a 12 week period.
+Transition Care: The Transition Care program helps older people build their confidence and independence if they are still feeling fragile after a hospital stay.
+The program is goal orientated and therapy focused, and runs for up to a 12 week period.

-There are additional social or allied health services that are available to older people to access through the aged care system, including Centre Based Care (CBC) and Day Therapy Care (DTC).
+There are additional social or allied health services that are available to older people to access through the aged care system, including Centre Based Care and Day Therapy Care.

 Residential Aged Care